EYBlockchain/nightfall_3/README.md

 - BLOCKCHAIN_WS_HOST with the blockchain you want to test When you execute the command `npm run ping-pong` the specific environment variables will be load for this test.

+If you want to run specific keys for the proposer_1 and proposer_2 you also can define PROPOSER1_KEY, PROPOSER2_KEY environment variables in the `multiproposer-test.env` file and also OPTIMIST1_API_URL, OPTIMIST2_API_URL, OPTIMIST1_WS_URL, OPTIMIST2_WS_URL for the optimists of the proposers in order to call the make block in the test automatically for the current proposer.

 ## Using a Geth private blockchain

 The script `./bin/geth-standalone` will run up a private blockchain consisting of a bootnode, two